himanshukadian/himanshu-blog-backend/DEPLOYMENT_GUIDE.md

 ### Common Issues:

+- **Chrome not found at executable path**:
+  - Run `heroku run npm run check-puppeteer` to see which Chrome paths are available
+  - Ensure the Google Chrome buildpack is installed correctly
+  - The application now tries multiple Chrome paths automatically

 - **Memory limits**: Heroku free tier has limited memory.
 Consider upgrading to Basic or higher.

 - **Timeout issues**: The PDF generation now has 30-second timeouts.
 For complex resumes, this might need adjustment.

 - **Missing fonts**: Some fonts might not be available in the Heroku environment.

+- **Buildpack order matters**: Ensure the Chrome buildpack is added AFTER the Node.js buildpack

 ## Local Development